Capture or create a brand’s personality?

 When you’re producing a new campaign they’re your options.

 Although it’s not always possible, I prefer using what’s there, either physically or perception to fabricating something.

 Your work has more chance of resonating with the public if it feels to authentic, to feel authentic to them it needs to tally with their views of the brand.

 E.g. If your bank, for so long the sensible, staid pressence in your life starts talking like a street punk, peppering their conversations with ‘dude’ and ‘bro’, you may get suspicions.

 It’s like seeing cords and cardigan wearing uncle suddenly dressed black leather trousers and mirror shades.
 You have to believe there’s a problem.

 Bottling the essence of a company means putting your own pre-conceptions and prejudices aside.

 It’s not about turning dull into cool, it’s finding truth and reframing it.

-At the time ‘good’ creative work all seemed to be intelligent and sophisticated.
+At the time, ‘good’ creative work was and looked intelligent and sophisticated.